GetZenProject/chs-element-android/README.md

 Add it to the repository secrets in your copy of this repository with name `APP_ID`.

+Also add your home server as secret named `HOMESERVER`.

 Now you should make your copy of this repository private in order to safely create the first version of this app.

 1. Open your copy of this repository